-As consumers are expressing concern and recognizing potential issues, they are also taking preventive measures or seeking solutions, factors which are key if a reduction in cybercrime is to be achieved.
+Although the Internet has enabled the development of new platforms for communication and social networking, consumer trust for these platforms have decreased while concerns regarding hacking and identity theft are on the rise.
+As consumers are increasingly aware of potential issues, they are also taking preventive measures or seeking solutions.
 In fact, user behavior plays a key role in combating cybercrime and prevention is typically the best defense.
 Some tips for prevention include keeping your computer current with the latest updates, making sure it is configured securely, choosing strong passwords and protecting your computer with security software.

 A 2018 survey revealed that over 80 percent of internet users in the United States thought that they protected themselves well or very well online and as such, it is perhaps unsurprising 56 percent of respondents in the United States had taken some form of online security precautions over the past three years.
 However, another survey showed that over a quarter of adults in the United States use the same password for all their online logins, demonstrating that convenience can still stand in the way of security.